awsaimlkenyaug/minimal-chess-game/README.md

   - `isKingInCheck()`: Detects if a king is in check
   - `isCheckmate()`: Determines if the game is over

+- `ChessAI` class: Computer opponent
+  - `getBestMove()`: Selects the best move based on difficulty
+  - `minimax()`: Evaluates positions for the hard difficulty
+  - `evaluatePosition()`: Scores board positions

 ## Limitations

 This is a minimal implementation and doesn't include:
 - Castling
 - En passant
-- Draw detection
+- Draw detection (except stalemate)
-- Move history
-- Time controls
+- Opening book
+- Advanced AI evaluation

 ## License